nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ## Planned Enhancements

 ### Shorter Command Formats
 Currently, the default add command may be too long for an average typer to key in quickly.
 A future enhancement we are planning would be to allow the addition of a fosterer with just the basic details, such as their name, phone number, email, housing type and availability.
+The rest of the fields will be set to `nil` by default.
 Only when the fosterer is ready to foster, then other details such as animal name, animal type and address need to be filled in via the `edit` command.

 We are also planning to shorten some input parameters when adding or editing a fosterer: